 Facial fillers are non-surgical treatments for facial sculpting and contouring that are performed in Dr. Chandler’s office.
 These cosmetic treatments may be combined with surgery as well for added benefits.
 Dr. Chandler creates a facial rejuvenating plan for you during your consultation that is designed for your face.
 Dr. Chandler performs all facial filler Philadelphia treatments himself, so you will always receive care from a Board-Certified Cosmetic Plastic Surgeon and not any assistants or non-physicians.
 He believes that rather than a “per syringe” cost, each patient’s facial cosmetic plan is based on what each person requires to achieve superb results.
 Costs vary, but can range from $750-$4000 for non-invasive facial sculpting.
 Come meet with Dr. Chandler to discuss a cosmetic rejuvenation plan and start looking and feeling great!

 Do you offer payment plans for the Cost of Cosmetic Surgery?

-At Dr. Chandler’s practices, payment plans are available and can help defer a one-time payment — please contact his office in Philadelphia (Jenkintown / Willow Grove / Abington PA) or South Jersey (Moorestown / Cherry Hill NJ) for assistance with financing.
+At Dr. Chandler’s practices, payment plans are available and can help defer a one-time payment — please contact his office in Philadelphia (Jenkintown / Willow Grove / Abington PA) or South Jersey (Moorestown / Cherry Hill NJ) for assistance with cosmetic surgery cost purpose.

 Is Eyelid Surgery covered by health insurance?
 Is Eyelid Surgery covered by Medicare?